 Sasol Solar Challenge

-It is one of the most strategically challenging races in the solar car world, because of its unique concept: instead of driving a fixed distance as fast as possible, the goal is to drive as as many kilometers in eight days.
+It is one of the most strategically challenging races in the solar car world, because of its unique concept: instead of driving a fixed distance as fast as possible, the goal is to drive the most kilometers in eight days.

 During the Blind Stage days, the teams don't know the route they'll be driving until a few hours before departure, forcing the teams to strategize on the go.
-As for the Marathon Stage, teams will have to drive a longer distance than on other days.
-The total trajectory also changes every two years, requiring the teams to think on their feet and adjust to the new terrain.
+As for the Marathon Stage, the cars will be tested for reliability as only a limited number of team members will be able to prepare the car for the day ahead in the evening.

 With so many new challenges, this race puts a lot of pressure on our strategists' shoulders.
 We will participate in the Sasol Solar Challenge for the very first time in September 2022 - and we're aiming for another first place title!